CosmicAmy/stock-alpaca-tradingview-bot/README.md

   stopLossPrice   = entryPrice * (1 - stopLoss / 100)
   ```
 - If only one of the two values is non-zero, a single `limit` or `stop` order is placed; if both are non-zero the bot creates an Alpaca OCO order.
-- Set both values to zero to disable protective orders for that symbol.
+- Set both values to zero (or leave `enableProtectiveOrders` as `false`) to disable protective orders for that symbol (or altogether).

 ## Extended hours & time in force